bxdoan/bxdoan/README.md

 <div align="center">

-> People often say that motivation doesn’t last.
-Well, neither does bathing.
-That’s why we recommend it daily.
+> Simplicity is the easiest path to true beauty.

-> — Zig Ziglar —
+> — Seishuu Handa —

 </div>